vaibhav18matere/books/README.md

 - Learn what underpins this philosophy you’re studying, how the body and mind tick.
 Understand not only your ruling reason—the watchmen—but whoever and whatever rules that too.

+### 27th MARCH => PAY WHAT THINGS ARE WORTH

+- The good things in life cost what they cost.
+The unnecessary things are not worth it at any price.